datameerkat/ML-Project-1/README.md

 # Project 1 - *Data: Feature extraction and visualization*
 ## Project goal

 *Introduction To Machine Learning and Data Mining* course project concerning the principles of data analysis.
 For the given dataset the proccess of data description, feature extraction and PCA analysis has been conducted.
+Conducted analysis can be found in file *Report.pdf*.

 ## How-to